Lennolium/swiftGuard/README.md

 1. Obtain the most recent version by downloading it from [Releases](https://github.com/Lennolium/swiftGuard/releases).
 2. Open the downloaded `swiftGuard.dmg` file.
 3. Drag the swiftGuard application into the Applications folder.
-4. Grant necessary permissions by opening `System Preferences > Security & Privacy > Privacy > Automation` and adding swiftGuard to the list of applications.
-5. For startup at login, open `System Preferences > General > Login Items` and add swiftGuard to the list of applications.
-6. Open the swiftGuard application from the Applications folder.
+4. Open the swiftGuard application from the Applications folder (by right-clicking and selecting `Open`, see Note below)
-7. swiftGuard should now appear in the macOS system tray.
+5. swiftGuard should now appear in the macOS system tray.
-8. Test at least once if the shutdown or hibernation is executed correctly.
+6. Test at least once if the shutdown or hibernation is executed correctly.
 On first run you will be asked to grant the necessary permissions by macOS.
+7. Automatic startup at login can be enabled in the app's settings menu.

 &nbsp;
 > **Important**: Make sure you use FileVault, macOS's built-in disk encryption feature, encrypt your entire disk,